UKHO/erp-facade/README.md

 * Recording of the Inbound Trace ID on the *enccontentpublished* event for each intended SAP Inbound communication batch.

 * Communication of each batch of information (which may contain multiple Units of Sale) via API calls to the SAP Inbound web service using SOAP 1.2 protocol.

+# ADDS SAP Mock

+SAP mock for support of manual or automated ADDS testing in absence of real SAP instance.

+Initial version supports:
+- Supports hosting of /z_adds_mat_info endpoint to which SAP action items XML can be posted.
+- Supports sending pricing information JSON to a configurable ERP facade pricing endpoint, using the product names from the SAP action items recieved.
+- Supports configuring the price output depending on the product name(s) provided in the SAP XML - one price info JSON object per duration per product name is sent, combined a single array.
+Product names are matched to durations as specified in `ProductDummyData.json`

+Initial version does not support:
+- Hosting of /z_adds_ros endpoint for communication with Fleet Manager
+- Customisation of other price information values.
+These are hard coded in `ErpFacadePriceEndpointClient`

+There is an integration level test, for which you may need to specify a .runsettings file in your IDE or test runner.
+One runsettings file is provided though secrets are ommitted.